Gibberlings3/modhub/README.md

  * pkg=osx: macOS package
  * pkg=lin: Linux package

 Note that the pkg parameter does not work with master mode.
+You can provide a comma separated list and packages will be tried in turn until one is found, e.g. `pkg=win,wzp,zip`.

 ## Url examples
 Spell Revisions latest release: